daisybio/circRNA-sponging/README.md

 ```
 BASIC OPTIONS:
-  --samplesheet path/to/sampleseet.tsv
+  --samplesheet [path/to/sampleseet.tsv]
-  --out_dir path/to/output_directory
+  --out_dir [path/to/output_directory]
-  --species species_in_3_letter_code # hsa for human, mmu for mouse etc.
+  --species [species_in_3_letter_code] # hsa for human, mmu for mouse etc.
-  --miRNA_adapter adapter_sequence # miRNA adapter used for trimming
+  --miRNA_adapter [adapter_sequence] # miRNA adapter used for trimming
+  -profile [configuration_profile] # Available: docker, singularity

 REFERENCE FILES
-  --fasta path/to/genome.fasta
+  --fasta [path/to/genome.fasta]
-  --gtf path/to/gtf_file
+  --gtf [path/to/gtf_file]
-  --gene_pred path/to/gene_annotation
+  --gene_pred [path/to/gene_annotation]
-  --mature_fasta path/to/mature_fasta
+  --mature_fasta [path/to/mature_fasta]
-  --mature_other_fasta path/to/mature_other_fasta
+  --mature_other_fasta [path/to/mature_other_fasta]
-  --hairpin_fasta path/to/hairpin_fasta
+  --hairpin_fasta [path/to/hairpin_fasta]
 }
 ```

 ### Input Files
 #### Samplesheet
 The pipeline requires a tab-separated samplesheet file containing the sample names and the paths to the corresponding read files in fastq.gz format.
 By default, the totalRNA sequencing data is considered to be paired-end.
 If the total RNA data is single-end, the instructions below should be followed.
 The samplesheet should be a tab-separated file following the structure:

 ```
    sample  |                totalRNA1               |               totalRNA2               |             smallRNA